 The state’s bid to appeal Oscar Pistorius’ sentencing was dismissed by Judge Thokozile Masipa on Friday morning.
 The state’s application for leave of appeal was lodged after Judge Masipa sentenced Pistorius to six years imprisonment for the murder of Reeva Steenkamp.

 Masipa initially ruled that Pistorius was guilty of culpable homicide instead of murder, and gave the athlete a five-year jail term.
+The Supreme Court of Appeal, however, overturned the judgement, ruling that Pistorius is guilty of murder.
+Masipa then sentenced him to six years imprisonment.

 Advocate Gerrie Nel, who is representing the Steenkamp’s, said that the application for leave of appeal was not a reflection on Masipa.
 One of the reasons Masipa gave for the six-year jail term is that Pistorius showed remorse during his trial.